windowsair/mt7610_driver_backport/README.md

 - device: 0e8d:7610 (MT7610U)

 Probably available for v4.4.x - v4.16.x
+The mt76x0 and mt76x2 series are also theoretically supported.

 I'm a noob in linux driver, and the availability of this driver is not guaranteed.